THRIVE-131 Study: A study to potentially reduce VOCs in sickle cell

 The Sickle Cell 101 research team in collaboration with study investigator have reviewed this information to ensure it is patient-friendly and accurate.

-Over the course of 48 weeks, eligible participants will be given inclacumab or placebo, both through intravenous (IV) every 12 weeks to determine if this investigational drug therapy can improve the life of individuals living with sickle cell disease by decreasing the number of painful vaso-occlusive crises (VOCs).
+Over the course of 48 weeks, eligible participants will be given inclacumab or placebo intravenously every 12 weeks to determine if this investigational drug therapy can improve the life of individuals living with sickle cell disease by decreasing the number of painful vaso-occlusive crises (VOCs).

-This study is currently recruiting study participants in Atlanta, Georgia; Boston, Massachusetts; Ann Arbor, Michigan; Tripoli, Lebanon, Nini Hospital.
+This study is currently recruiting study participants in the US, EU (France, Italy, Germany), Lebanon, Middle East and Sub-Saharan Africa.
 If you live in other locations, please contact the study point of contact below to see if you can enroll in this study at a different time.

 Age